Russian Scientists Discovered Perfectly Preserved Body Of 800-Million-Year-Old Woman In A Marble Casket — Bizarre Conspiracy Theory Goes Viral [Video]

 Researchers who examined and analyzed the fabric used to make the dress were baffled because they could not determine its nature and its age.
 They concluded that the technology used to manufacture the fabric is unknown today and that it was much more advanced that present-day technology.

-Scientists were also unable to identify the pink and blue fluid used to embalm and preserve the body despite several attempts at top laboratories in the U.S.S.R.
-But subsequent analysis identified two components of the fluid as onion and garlic.
+Scientists were also unable to identify the pink and blue fluid used to embalm and preserve the body despite several attempts by top laboratories in the U.S.S.R.
+However, subsequent analysis identified two components of the fluid as onion and garlic.

-The Soviet authorities ordered security agents to hush up the mysterious discovery.
+Soviet authorities ordered security agents to hush up the mysterious discovery.
 Soviet security agents were sent to round up and arrest witnesses.
 The witnesses were threatened with charges of sedition to keep them silent.

-But despite efforts by the authorities to cover up the incident, some villagers who saw the strange marble casket and the corpse talked about it and the story spread to surrounding communities.
-One villager campaigned to let the truth be known.
-But he died mysteriously after he wrote letters to some members of the government Central Committee.
+But despite efforts by the authorities to cover up the incident, some villagers who saw the strange marble casket and the corpse talked about it, and the story spread to surrounding communities.
+One villager campaigned to let the truth be known, but he died mysteriously after he wrote letters to some members of the government Central Committee.
 The official cause of his death was a heart failure.

 Several of the original witnesses also died mysteriously in car crashes within a year after the discovery.